marten-seemann/base-drafts/draft-ietf-quic-tls.md

 These events are not asynchronous, they always occur immediately after TLS is provided with new handshake octets, or after TLS produces handshake octets.

-This ordering means that there could be frames that carry TLS handshake messages ready to send at the same time that application data is available.
-An implementation MUST ensure that TLS handshake messages are always sent in packets protected with handshake keys (see {{initial-secrets}}).
-Separate packets are required for data that needs protection application data keys.

 If 0-RTT is possible, it is ready after the client sends a TLS ClientHello message or the server receives that message.
 After providing a QUIC client with the first handshake octets, the TLS stack might signal the change to the